linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

     [![OpenVPN Connect settings.](/docs/assets/openvpn-settings-ios-small.png)](/docs/assets/openvpn-settings-ios.png)

 9. After the profile is imported and you confirm it works properly, back up the client credential files to external storage and delete the key and certificate files from the device.
-Once imported, they'll reside in the VPN profile and no longer need to remain on the device storage which is readable by other applications.
+Once imported, they'll reside in the VPN profile and no longer need to remain on your client's internal storage, which is readable by other applications.

 ### Linux